Genez-io/genezio-documentation/docs/tutorials/how-to-deploy-an-express-app.md

 :::info

-1. You need to replace the `entry` field with the name of your main application file.
+1. You might need to replace the `entry` field with the name of your main application file.
-2. You need to replace the `path` field with the path relative at **genezio.yaml** file.
+2. You might need to replace the `path` field with the path relative at **genezio.yaml** file.
 3. This example configuration works if **genezio.yaml** is in the same directory as your main application file.
    :::